 - Allow no visitors in your home.

 - If you live with others who have no symptoms and were never sick with COVID‑19:

-- If possible, use a bathroom that is reserved only for you.
+- If possible, use a bathroom reserved for you alone.
 Otherwise, disinfect after each use.

 - Air out the house and your room often by opening a window, weather permitting.